leon4rd/test/README.md

-## What kind of tree fits in your hand?
-A palm tree!
+## Two silk worms had a race.
+They ended up in a tie.